Watch, Read & Listen

 Mom Chilli is “boring” and a “fusspot,” according to her daughters, for a variety of reasons—first, she tells Bluey to brush her teeth, then when Bandit and the kids head to the pool, she reminds them to take not just the fun stuff like pool toys but the necessities, too.
 “Boring things are still important,” Chilli says, and we see this throughout the episode.
 By leaving behind the necessities, they’re without everything from goggles and floaties to sunscreen and towels, significantly limiting how much they can enjoy the pool.
 But Chilli arrives, salvages the trip, and gets the kids to admit those boring things were important after all.

-This is something we’re all too aware of as adults and parents, but “The Pool” reminds us that “fusspot” parents are just trying to make sure everyone is cared for—and that keeping track of the important things is a never-ending, often thankless, “boring” job.
+We’re all too aware of this as adults and parents, but “The Pool” reminds us that “fusspot” parents are just trying to make sure everyone is cared for—and that keeping track of the important things is a never-ending, often thankless, “boring” job.
 Did Chilli simply want to enjoy some quiet alone time before she joined the family?
 Did she know they left behind the necessities and choose to let them sweat it out—literally?
 I’ll leave that up to you.
 Chilli is whichever version of mom you need her to be.

 3. “Camping” — A Story of Friendship and Serendipity